-The Group has in place a self-securitisation arrangement where the Group can sell qualifying mortgage loans into SCU Trust No. 1 (the Trust), a Special Purpose Vehicle (SPV) established in August 2017, which in turn issues Class A and Class B Residential Mortgage Backed Securities (RMBS) purchased entirely by the Group.
-The Class A RMBS notes held by the Group are repo-eligible with the Reserve Bank of Australia and therefore can be utilised as a contingent source of funding (or obtain funding from the RBA Term Funding Facility) from the Central Bank should the need arise.

-The Trust is consolidated with the Group for financial reporting purposes and that the securitised loans in SCU Trust No.1 are not exempted for capital adequacy purpose as the Group retains the economic benefits and risks associated with the underlying loans.
+The Parent has in place a self-securitisation arrangement where the Parent can transfer financial assets which are qualifying mortgage loans into SCU Trust No. 1 (the Trust), a Special Purpose Vehicle (SPV) established in August 2017, which in turn issues Class A and Class B Residential Mortgage Backed Securities (RMBS) purchased entirely by the Parent.
+The Class A RMBS notes held by the Parent are repo-eligible with the Reserve Bank of Australia and therefore can be utilised as a contingent source of funding (or obtain funding from the RBA Term Funding Facility) from the Central Bank should the need arise.
+The securitised loans in SCU Trust No.1 are not exempted for capital adequacy purpose as the Parent retains the economic benefits and risks associated with the underlying loans.
+The Financial assets do not qualify for de-recognition.
+The carrying amount of the financial assets that did not qualify for derecognition and their associated liabilities is set out below.
+Where relevant, the table also sets out the net position of the value of the financial assets where the counterparty to the associated liabilities has recourse only to the transferred assets.